a-gram/audioneex/README.md

 ![logo](https://www.audioneex.com/wp-content/uploads/2019/05/logo_280.png)

-Audioneex-OS is an audio content recognition engine specifically designed for real-time applications.
+Audioneex is an audio content recognition engine specifically designed for real-time applications.
 It is general purpose, based on content-agnostic algorithms and runs on all kinds of machines, from big servers to mobile and embedded devices.